$\epsilon$-Uniform Mixing in Discrete Quantum Walks: Spectral decomposition

 We say a matrix is \textsl{real} if all its entries are real, and \textsl{flat} if all its entries have the same absolute value.
 The following theorem describes the entries of the state after time $t$.

 \begin{theorem} Let $X$ be a $k$-regular graph.
 For any time $t$, the $(u,v)$-entry of $U^t x_a$ is

-In particular: \begin{enumerate}[(i)] \item If $X$ is non-bipartite, then at any time $t$, the state $U^t x_a$ is real. \item If $X$ is bipartite, then at any time $t$, the state $U^tx_a$ is has flat imaginary part, where the signs depend on whether $a$ and the tail lie in the same color class. \end{enumerate} \end{theorem} \proof The formula follows from Theorem \ref{spd} and the observation that
+In particular: \begin{enumerate}[(i)] \item If $X$ is non-bipartite, then at any time $t$, the state $U^t x_a$ is real. \item If $X$ is bipartite, then at any time $t$, the state $U^tx_a$ is has flat imaginary part.
+More precisely, the imaginary part of the $(u,v)$-entry of $U^tx_a$ is